swarn-suman/web-rewards/README.md

 ## Usage

-- Click the **Draw** button to randomly select a reward for your break.
+- Click on the **Draw** button to randomly select a reward for your break.
 - The selected reward will be displayed in a card.
 - Click **Reset** to clear the result and draw again.